ealsedewilde/ledenadministratieCCNL/README.md

 # Design
 ## Spring Boot
 I've designed quite some applications
-Over the years Spring Boot has been the natural starting point for structuring to an application.
+Over the years Spring Boot has been the natural starting point for structuring an application.
 After checking some websites it turned out that combining Spring Boot and Java-FX is quite easy.
 My Class `SpringJavaFXBase` contains the extendable base structure to accomplish the integration of Spring Boot and Java-FX.

 ```
 @SpringBootApplication